AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   * **Ignore_Source_Sub_Dirs**: list

-    Value is a list of simple names for subdirectories that are removed from the list of source directories, including their subdirectories.
+    Value is a list of simple names or patterns for subdirectories that are removed from the list of source directories, including their subdirectories.

 * **Source Files**